How Addictive Are Inhalants?

 - Aerosol products, such as hair sprays, deodorants, air fresheners, and numerous other household products.

 - Cleaning agents, including spot removers, degreasers, fluids for dry cleaning, etc.

 - Solvents, such as paint thinner, lighter fluid, gasoline, nail polish remover, etc.

 - Adhesives, such as glue or rubber cement.

 - Food products, including cooking spray, vegetable spray, whipped cream in cans, etc.

 Paint products: sometimes incorporated under the category of aerosols; includes spray paint, paint in cans, markers, etc.

 Nitrite room deodorizers.

 Anesthetic products, such as chloroform, nitrous oxide, etc.

-The initial effects associated with the use of most inhalants are very similar to the effects associated with intoxication on alcohol.
-As the person continues to engage in inhaling the substance in an effort to extend these effects, they become far more intense and dangerous.
+The initial effects associated with the use of most inhalants are very similar to the effects associated with intoxication from alcohol use.
+Continued inhaling of the substance in an effort to extend these effects becomes far more intense and dangerous.